educelab/ink-id/README.rst

 ========

 ``inkid`` is a Python package and collection of scripts for identifying ink in volumetric CT data using machine learning.
-In addition to the below README, a `documentation site <https://educelab.gitlab.io/ink-id/>`_ is available.

 Requirements
 ============